AbhinavGupta-012/Hangman-Game-Project/README.md

 3. The Last Version- the "THE MIGHTY BOWL OF SINS", where if you guess the wrong letter, your _paap ka ghada_ will start filling up and after 7 wrong chances, your soul will be trapped.

 **Creators**
-1. Abhinav Gupta - Manager and Part Time Developer
+1. Abhinav Gupta - GUI
-2. Krishan Kumar Sah - Developer
+2. Krishan Kumar Sah - CLI

 **Instructions**